openxrlab/xrmocap/docs/en/getting_started.md

 The above code is supposed to run successfully upon you finish the installation.

 ### Multiple Persons

+A small test dataset for quick inference and demo can be downloaded from [here](https://openxrlab-share.oss-cn-hongkong.aliyuncs.com/xrmocap/example_resources/Shelf_50.zip).
+It contains 50 frames from the Shelf sequence, with 5 camera views calibrated and synchronized.

 For optimization-based approaches, it does not require any pretrained model.
 With downloaded datasets, it can be run as